Updated for 2020

 Because COREtec floors are waterproof, they are just as easy to keep clean as other non-porous flooring such as ceramic tiles.
 To keep your COREtec floor looking its best here are our top tips:

-- Vacuum or sweep with a broom regularly to remove dust and debris; be sure to use a vacuum cleaner that is optimised for use on hard flooring surfaces.
+- Vacuum or sweep with a broom regularly to remove dust and debris; be sure to use a vacuum cleaner that is optimized for use on hard flooring surfaces.

 - For more stubborn dirt and spills, you can then mop with a suitable floor cleaning detergent such as Bona.